 Nutrition in the first year of life is crucial to an infant's development and lifelong health.
 Early nutritional deficits are intrinsically linked to impaired mental and physical growth.
-Consequently, the risk of developing metabolic and cardiovascular diseases such as obesity, diabetes, and hypertension in childhood as well as in later life is likely determined by early feeding and nutritional status.
+Consequently, the risk of developing metabolic and cardiovascular diseases such as obesity, diabetes, and hypertension in childhood and later life is likely determined by early feeding and nutritional status.

-This article provides an overview of the production and composition of breast milk; the benefits of breastfeeding to both infant and mother; and practical information for dealing with the challenges associated with breastfeeding.
+This article provides an overview of the production and composition of breast milk, the benefits of breastfeeding to both infants and mothers, and practical information for dealing with the challenges associated with breastfeeding.

-The human breast undergoes profound changes in size, shape, and function that precede the production of milk.
+The human breast undergoes profound changes in size, shape, and function that precede milk production.
 This process, called lactogenesis, occurs in two distinct stages.

-The first fluid a mother produces is colostrum, a thick, sticky fluid that is commonly yellow, orange, or white in color.
+The first fluid a mother produces is colostrum, a thick, sticky fluid that is commonly yellow, orange, or white.
 Colostrum is rich in immunomodulatory factors, and its primary role is immunological rather than nutritional.
 Relative to a mother's later milk, colostrum is low in lactose, potassium, and calcium and high in sodium, chloride, and magnesium.

-By four to six weeks after childbirth, the mother's milk is considered "mature."
-Mature milk that is expressed during the early part of a single feeding session, called foremilk, is high in lactose and has a watery consistency.
+The mother's milk is considered "mature by four to six weeks after childbirth."
+Mature milk expressed during the early part of a single feeding session, called foremilk, is high in lactose and has a watery consistency.
 The milk expressed during the latter part of the feeding, called hindmilk, is high in fat and has a creamy consistency.

-Breast milk is species-specific, containing both nutritional and non-nutritional components that are tailored to serve the infant's varied needs.
+Breast milk is species-specific, containing nutritional and non-nutritional components tailored to serve the infant's varied needs.

 Breast milk contains proteins, carbohydrates, fats, vitamins, and minerals to nourish the infant.